Home

 • "Thou wentest forth for the salvation of thy people, even for salvation with thine anointed; thou woundedst the head out of the house of the wicked, by discovering the foundation unto the neck.
 Selah."

 This is not a passage to pass over lightly as just a simple narrative.
-The passage is dripping with soteriology and judgment (Psalms 110:6) to be gleaned only in wisdom, comparing scripture with scripture to come to spiritual understanding.
-Whenever we see this word in scripture, we should understand that the Lord is exhorting us to "weigh" these things thoughtfully and circumspectly so as to reflect and consider in good sense judgment, what is "truely" being said.
+The passage is dripping with soteriology and judgment (Psalms 110:6) to be gleaned only in wisdom, comparing scripture with scripture to come to spiritual understanding that it points to Christ.
+Whenever we see this word in scripture, we should understand that the Lord is exhorting us to "weigh" these things thoughtfully and circumspectly so as to reflect and consider in good sense judgment, what is "truly" being said.

-What does Selah Mean?
-It is a signature exhortation from God for our thoughtful reflection and weighing of what we have just read.
+Selah is a signature exhortation from God for our thoughtful reflection and weighing of what we have just read.

 ..may the Lord who is gracious above all, give us wisdom and understanding, and guide us all into the truth of His Holy Word.